Facing debt: advice and support

 Debt and life changes

-The life changes guide can help people who have experienced financial difficulty due to a change such as a bereavement, long term illness, divorce or separation, or job loss.
+The life changes guide for people experiencing financial difficulty due to changes like bereavement, long term illness, divorce or separation, or job loss.